camaraproject/Governance/ProjectCharter.md

 Votes may take the form of a single proposal, with the option to vote yes or no, or the form of multiple alternatives.

-A vote on a single proposal is considered successful if more vote in favor than against.
+A vote on a single proposal is considered successful if more eligible to vote vote in favor than against.

-If there are multiple alternatives, members may vote for one or more alternatives, or vote “no” to object to all alternatives.
+If there are multiple alternatives, participants may vote for one or more alternatives, or vote “no” to object to all alternatives.
 It is not possible to cast an “abstain” vote.
 A vote on multiple alternatives is considered decided in favor of one alternative if it has received the most votes in favor, and a vote from more than half of those voting.
 Should no alternative reach this quorum, another vote on a reduced number of options may be called separately.

 **Supermajority vote**